Mongabay collaboration contributes to improved accountability in Indonesia’s palm oil sector

 As part of the investigation, 22 consumer goods firms and commodities traders who source palm oil from this producer received media inquiries that highlighted their exposure to this problem.
 As part of an external evaluation completed in mid-2024 on Mongabay’s tropical deforestation coverage, evaluators confirmed that a growing list of those firms had begun investigations and/or suspended purchases.

-Tillack also confirmed that the investigation was “critical” in terms of exposing how the producer was using shadow companies to continue destroying Indonesian rainforests for new palm oil plantations.
+Tillack shared that the investigation was “critical” in terms of exposing how the producer was using shadow companies to continue destroying Indonesian rainforests for new palm oil plantations.
 “It is also contributing to CSOs efforts to create new precedents for community users and producers to take a corporate group approach to implementing NDPE (“No Deforestation, No Peat and No Exploitation”) policies,” she said.

 Bornean orangutan in Central Kalimantan.
 Photo by Rhett A. Butler.

 More broadly, the investigation helped push for transparency policies globally.
 Tillack told evaluators that it has been very helpful to their efforts in pushing for increased transparency in disclosure of the extent of corporate agribusiness groups in Southeast Asia.
 It helped elevate the importance of transparent reporting by major commodity users on how they are responding to non-compliance in their supply chains, or by corporate groups that they do business with, she explained.
-Similarly, for MacInnes, the investigation provides “another body of evidence that we use to hammer home this idea that we can’t keep on allowing these secret jurisdictions to hide information, because it’s impacting the planet environmentally and socially,” he said.
-“The journalists involved are also bringing their expertise to a wider coalition that pushes for the adoption of the methodology of how to establish what a corporate group is, to create stronger policies on how to define common control, and things like that.”

 According to the evaluators, the investigation is a “striking example of the value of investigative journalistic work and how it builds on and contributes further to civil society efforts to clean up supply chains.”
 In addition to providing the resources needed to do the investigation, Mongabay provided the publishing platform to draw much needed public attention to the issue.